-- The best marking and feedback is without doubt the dialogue that takes place between teacher and pupils while the task is being completed. - Marking should move learning forward- next steps should be used to support this - Sensitivity should always be shown towards children's work and their feelings about it and comments should be positive wherever possible.
-Developmental comments should be followed by a suggestion or reminder for improvement in the next piece of work. - Use of a child's name in a written comment personalises it.
+- The best marking and feedback are without doubt the dialogue that takes place between teacher and pupils while the task is being completed. - Marking should move learning forward- next steps should be used to support this - Sensitivity should always be shown towards children's work and their feelings about it and comments should bd e positive wherever possible.
+Developmental comments should be followed by a suggestion or reminder for improvement in the next piece of work.